Irritable Bowel Syndrome (IBS)

 Clinical Context: Alosetron is a 5-HT3 receptor antagonist.
 This agent controls irritable bowel syndrome symptoms through its potent and selective antagonism of serotonin 5-HT3 receptor type.
 These receptors are extensively located on the enteric neurons of the GI tract, and stimulation causes hypersensitivity and hyperactivity of the intestine.
 It is indicated only for women with severe diarrhea-predominant IBS who have: chronic IBS symptoms (generally lasting 6 months or longer), had anatomic or biochemical abnormalities of the GI tract excluded, and have not responded adequately to conventional therapy.

 Limiting its use to this severely affected population is intended to maximize the benefit-to-risk ratio.
-The drug was previously removed from the US market but was reintroduced with new restrictions approved by the FDA on June 7, 2002.
-Restrictions are because of reports of infrequent but serious GI adverse reactions (eg, ischemic colitis, serious complications of constipation), including some that resulted in hospitalization and, rarely, blood transfusion, surgery, or death.
-In order to prescribe, physicians must be enrolled in the Prescribing Program for Lotronex.
+The drug was previously removed from the US market but was reintroduced with new restrictions and a REMS program approved by the FDA on June 7, 2002.
+Restrictions were because of reports of infrequent but serious GI adverse reactions (eg, ischemic colitis, serious complications of constipation).
+In September 2023, the FDA removed the REMS program mandate for prescribers.
+Prescribers should note the narrow therapeutic window and select patients appropriately, as well as provide counseling regarding possible side effects.

 Tegaserod (Zelnorm)